poiteam/flutter_navigation_sample/README.md

     // The Flutter framework has been optimized to make rerunning build methods
     // fast, so that you can just rebuild anything that needs updating rather
-    // than having to individually change instances of widgets. return Scaffold(
+    // than having to individually change instances of widgets. if (defaultTargetPlatform == TargetPlatform.iOS) {
+        return UiKitView(
+            viewType: "PoilabsMapView",
+            creationParams: null,
+            creationParamsCodec: const StandardMessageCodec());
+    } else if (defaultTargetPlatform == TargetPlatform.android) {
+        return Scaffold(
             appBar: AppBar(
                 // Here we take the value from the MyHomePage object that was created by
                 // the App.build method, and use it to set our appbar title.
                 title: Text(widget.title),
             ),
             floatingActionButton: FloatingActionButton(
                 onPressed: _startNavigation,
                 tooltip: 'Start Navigation',
                 child: const Icon(Icons.map),
             ), // This trailing comma makes auto-formatting nicer for build methods.
         );
+    } else {
+        return Text("Not supported");
+    }
   }

   Future<void> _startNavigation() async {